usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Known Issues

-* This extension is under development.
-Nothing works at the moment.
+* This extension is under development, some stuff is still buggy.

 ## Release Notes

 Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.0.1

 * Initial release of rudimentary support for the Rascal language
-* a TM grammar
+* A terminal REPL for Rascal
-* a terminal
+* A parametrized LSP that can be configured directly from the Rascal REPL using `registerLanguage`

 ## LICENSE